Travel visa

 A travel visa (from Latin charta visa 'paper that has been seen'; also known as visa stamp) is a conditional authorization granted by a polity to a foreigner that allows them to enter, remain within, or leave its territory.
 Visas typically include limits on the duration of the foreigner's stay, areas within the country they may enter, the dates they may enter, the number of permitted visits, or if the individual can work in the country in question.
 Visas are associated with the request for permission to enter a territory and thus are, in most countries, distinct from actual formal permission for an alien to enter and remain in the country.
 In each instance, a visa is subject to border control at the time of actual entry and can be revoked at any time.
 Visa evidence most commonly takes the form of a sticker endorsed in the applicant's passport or other travel document but may also exist electronically.
 Some countries no longer issue physical visa evidence, instead recording details only in border security databases.

 Some countries require that their citizens, and sometimes foreign travelers, obtain an exit visa in order to be allowed to leave the country.

 Historically, border security officials were empowered to permit or reject entry of visitors on arrival at the frontiers.
-If permitted entry, the official would issue a visa, when required, which would be a stamp in a passport.
+If a visitor was permitted entry, the official would issue them a visa, when required, as a stamp in a passport.
 Today, travellers wishing to enter another country must often apply in advance for what is also called a visa, sometimes in person at a consular office, by post, or over the Internet.
 The modern visa may be a sticker or a stamp in the passport, an electronic record of the authorization, or a separate document which the applicant can print before entering and produce on entry to the visited polity.
 Some countries do not require visitors to apply for a visa in advance for short visits.

 Visa applications in advance of arrival give countries a chance to consider the applicant's circumstances, such as financial security, reason for travel, and details of previous visits to the country.
 Visitors may also be required to undergo and pass security or health checks upon arrival at the port of entry.

 Uniquely, the Norwegian special territory of Svalbard is an entirely visa-free zone under the terms of the Svalbard Treaty.
 Some countries—such as those in the Schengen Area—have agreements with other countries allowing each other's citizens to travel between them without visas.
 In 2015, the World Tourism Organization announced that the number of tourists requiring a visa before travelling was at its lowest level ever.